anthonywah/Udacity_ML_Nanodegree_Capstone_Project/README.md

 ### REMARKS:

 - In `5_model_improvement_alternatives.ipynb` I tried codes provided in Module 3, Boston Housing example for XGBoost algorithm, but it doesn't work as it always throws me an "can't set attribute error" at the `self.predictor.content_type = 'text/csv'` line.
-I decided to comment that block for the time being as I realised that it is taking too much time for me on this project.
+I decided to comment that block for the time being as I realised that it is taking too much time for me on this project, and further debugging will cost me another month of subscription fee.